kubernetes/website/content/en/blog/_posts/2018-07-09-IPVS-In-Cluster-Load-Balancing.md

 When creating a ClusterIP type Service, IPVS proxier will do the following three things:

-* Make sure a dummy interface exists in the node, default to kube-ipvs0
+* Make sure a dummy interface exists in the node, defaults to kube-ipvs0
 * Bind Service IP addresses to the dummy interface
 * Create IPVS virtual servers for each Service IP address respectively